 Dolly Khanna’s Networth

-As of 31st March 2017, Dolly Khanna’s net worth stands at Rs.
-504 crore.
-There are 23 stocks in the portfolio spread over various sectors.
+As of date, Dolly Khanna’s net worth stands at Rs.
+609 crore with respect to the shares where she holds more than 1%.
+There are 25 such stocks in the portfolio spread over various sectors.
 All the stocks are small-cap or mid-cap stocks.

 Dolly Khanna’s Latest stock purchases

 In the April to June 2017 quarter, Dolly Khanna has bought the following stocks:

 Rain Industries Limited, one of the leading producers of cement in South India was incorporated on 15th March 1974 under the name and style of Tadpatri Cements Limited.
 RCL is engaged in the manufacture and sale of Cement (under the brand ‘Priya Cement’) and Calcined Petroleum Coke (CPC) along with generation of Electricity.
 At present, Rain owns and operates 3 cement plants with a combined capacity of 3.2mn mtpa, 8 CPC plants with a capacity of 2.5mn mtpa.
 It has a number of impressive expansion plans on the anvil.

 Shreyans Industries was promoted by Vardhaman Spinning and General Mills in 1979 to set up a 30-tpd paper project.
 A second-hand paper making machine from Belgium was imported for the purpose.
 Gradually, the operations of the company at its paper division at Ahmedgarh were expanded and modernised at regular intervals to the present capacity of about 70-tpd.
 The company also set up a cotton spinning unit with an installed capacity of 25,000 spindles.
 It has the status of an Export House.